konrad-winnicki/rest-api/README.md

 PORT='4001'

 ```
-Before running application you have to transpile `TypeScript` to `JavaScript`.
+Before tests, building API doc and running application you have to transpile `TypeScript` to `JavaScript`.

 Project contains several predefined scripts which can be initialized with `npm run` and:</br>
 ```build``` : to transpile `TypeScript` to `JavaScript` </br>